Beaches on the

 When you arrive on Pinel Island you will see a large sand spit.
 Behind that a stand of Coconut palm trees, and then a small hill that makes up this picture perfect paradise.
 There are no cars, no roads, (and of course no ATM!), however you will find a a few of beach bar restaurants, one is run by Frenchmen (Le Karibuni), the another one is "Yellow Beach", a local tiki-hut style place serving BBQ food, seafood and grilled fresh lobster.

 The beach bars get their power supply by generators, by the way.
 Between these bars, hidden in the sea grape, there is the "Paradiso" gift shop (Tom´s Place), a treasure chest of Caribbean colors and unusual gifts.

 At the "Yellow Beach" Restaurant on Pinel

-Ideal for snorkeling for its coral reefs (there is a snorkel trail, too!), and also for sunbathing, as the main beach stays sun-drenched until the end of the day!
+Ideal for snorkeling for its coral reefs (there is a snorkel trail) and for sunbathing, as the main beach stays sun-drenched until the end of the day.

 Some people have been known to camp here overnight, but be aware that camping is not permitted as it is a nature preservation area!

 At the Karibuni beach bar, they serve you drinks right away into the shallow water!